zzattack/xbox-cpu-interposer/guide.md

 ![20250131_222217](https://github.com/user-attachments/assets/ef86345c-0bce-4453-8bda-7c8c594e6b50)
 ![20250131_222928](https://github.com/user-attachments/assets/a32eb8df-8720-4f56-bb8f-f60631e7cd2d)

 Now place your CPU centered in the blobs.
-Try to be as accurately as possible when initially setting it down.
+Try to be as accuratele as possible when initially setting it down.
 If adjustments are needed, lift the CPU slightly instead of shoving while the pins still make contact with the interposer.

 Make sure alignment is good before placing the board onto your BGA machine.
 ![20250131_223116](https://github.com/user-attachments/assets/6067f519-0566-4e90-9769-765a3180b6a9)